-Additionally, from November to July, you are offered the opportunity to join groups of local riders and enjoy a traditional fiesta including a colourful horse parade and a reception for riders, including music, food, dancing and prizes; this is a real highlight of the holiday and not to be missed.
+Additionally, from November to July, guests are offered the opportunity to join groups of local riders and enjoy a traditional fiesta including a colourful horse parade and a reception for riders, including music, food, dancing and prizes; this is a real highlight of the holiday and not to be missed.
 Accommodation is in delightfully presented, self-contained apartments, all ensuite, with a boutique feel to them.
 Many of the much-loved horses were bred on the ranch.

 There are no reviews for this holiday at the moment